What's the economic impact of a US government shutdown?

 "Every company will look for an excuse if they're weak," says Mr Willis, a managing director at Albert Fried & Company.

-"The government has certainly given them one."'A little numb'
+"The government has certainly given them one."

 For many businesses, another debt squabble in Washington is just background noise during a time of good, if not great, economic growth.